perfectiondotdev/perfection-playground/README.md

 Perfection is an Digital Experience Composition tool for developers that enrich your preview site with editing, styling, productivity and collaboration features.

-This repository contains [examples](https://github.com/perfectiondotdev/perfection/tree/main/examples) to show you how to integrate Perfection on your website with popular FE frameworks.
+This repository contains [examples](https://github.com/perfectiondotdev/perfection/tree/main/examples) to show you how to integrate Perfection on your website with popular Front-end frameworks.

 <img src="https://raw.githubusercontent.com/perfectiondotdev/perfection/main/assets/images/laptop.png" width="600" alt="Perfection Playground" />